jonnypage/freedom-fighters-boss-shield/README.md

 Both Pis are configured to automatically start the application on boot using systemd/journalctl, ensuring the system recovers automatically from power issues or restarts.

 ## Troubleshooting
-- If the keyboard isn't detected, ensure you're using a Logitech K400 Plus keyboard
+- If the keyboard isn't detected, ensure it's properly connected and recognized as a USB HID device
 - If the Pis can't connect, check network connectivity and verify the PRIMARY_PI_ADDRESS
 - If WLED control isn't working, verify the WLED controller's IP address and network connectivity
 - Check journalctl logs for any startup or runtime errors